-Able students in science will study three separate GCSEs.
-This will be determined by the science department.
+Students that are suited to the breadth of study and level of independent study required will be offered three separate GCSEs.
+This will be determined by the Science department.
 At the end of Year 11, each student will gain a GCSE in Biology, a GCSE in Chemistry and a GCSE in Physics.
 Employers, sixth-form colleges and universities take a positive view on students applying with three separate science GCSEs.